frediansimanjuntak/OHS-pilotage-order-patch/README.md

 5. Put data to the json file, the format like the current data in that file.

-6. To run the seeder you can use this command, and data patch will execute.
+6. To run the pilotage order seeder you can use this command, and data patch will execute.

     `php artisan db:seed --class=PilotageOrderSeeder`

     `php artisan db:seed --class=PilotEventSeeder`

+7. To run the towage order seeder you can use this command, and data patch will execute.

+    `php artisan db:seed --class=TowageOrderSeeder`

+    `php artisan db:seed --class=TowageEventSeeder`